Problem Solving, Critical Thinking, and Analytical Reasoning Skills Sought by Employers

 Employers require critical thinking in employees because it increases the probability of a positive business outcome.
 Employers want employees whose thinking is intentional, purposeful, reasoned, and goal directed.

 Recruiters say they want applicants with problem-solving and critical thinking skills.
-They “encourages applicants to prepare stories to illustrate their critical-thinking prowess, detailing, for example, the steps a club president took to improve attendance at weekly meetings.”
+They “encourage applicants to prepare stories to illustrate their critical-thinking prowess, detailing, for example, the steps a club president took to improve attendance at weekly meetings.”
 7

 Employers want students to possess analytical reasoning/thinking skills — meaning they want to hire someone who is good at breaking down problems into smaller parts to find solutions.
 “The adjective, analytical, and the related verb analyze can both be traced back to the Greek verb, analyein — ‘to break up, to loosen.’
-If a student is analytical, you are good at taking a problem or task and breaking it down into smaller elements in to solve the problem or complete the task.”9
+If a student is analytical, you are good at taking a problem or task and breaking it down into smaller elements in order to solve the problem or complete the task.”9

-Analytical reasoning connotes a person's general aptitude to arrive at a logical conclusion or solution to a given problems.
+Analytical reasoning connotes a person's general aptitude to arrive at a logical conclusion or solution to given problems.